NicolaSansom/react-fundamentals/src/exercise/02-learned.md

 ## EXTRA CREDIT

-You can pass in children as thrid argument this stops key error should learn more about this in a future lesson
+You can pass in children as thrid argument this stops key error should learn more about this in a future Switching to pass eleent